2018–19 TCU Horned Frogs women's basketball team

 The 2018–19 TCU Horned Frogs women's basketball team represented Texas Christian University in the 2018–19 NCAA Division I women's basketball season.
 The 2018–19 season was head coach Raegan Pebley's fifth season at TCU.
 The Horned Frogs were members of the Big 12 Conference and played their home games in Schollmaier Arena.
 They finished the season 24–11, 10–8 in Big 12 play to finish in sixth place.
 They lost in the quarterfinals of the Big 12 women's tournament to Texas.
-They received an at-large bid to the Women's National Invitation Tournament, where they defeated Prairie View A&M, UT Arlington, Arkansas in the first, second and third rounds, Cincinnati in the quarterfinals before losing to Arizona in the semifinals.
+They received an at-large bid to the Women's National Invitation Tournament, where they defeated Prairie View A&M, UT Arlington, Arkansas in the first, second and third rounds, and Cincinnati in the quarterfinals before losing to Arizona in the semifinals.